Featherwork

 Featherwork is the working of feathers into a work of art or cultural artifact.
 Practiced in many parts of the world, this was especially elaborate among the peoples of Oceania and the Americas, such as the Incas and Aztecs.

-Though some bird populations may have been put under pressure by plume hunting even before Western contact, the late 19th century trade in feathers, especially for ladies hats in Western countries drove many species to the brink of extinction, and some did not survive at all.
+Though some bird populations may have been put under pressure by plume hunting even before Western contact, the late 19th century trade in feathers, especially for ladies' hats in Western countries, drove many species to the brink of extinction; some did not survive at all.

 Pacific

 Feathered cloaks and headdresses include the ʻahuʻula capes and mahiole helmets were worn by Hawaiian royalty; many are now on display at the Bishop Museum on Honolulu, including the largest survival, Nāhiʻenaʻena's Pāʻū, a princess's cloak, and Liloa's Kāʻei, a sash.
 Kāhili are a type of feathered standard, another symbol of royalty.
-The introduction of foreign species, overhunting, and environment changes drove birds with desirable feathers, such as the ‘ō‘ō and mamo, to extinction, although the ʻiʻiwi managed to survive despite its popularity.
+Feathers were also in the construction of some kiʻi.
+The introduction of foreign species, overhunting, and environment changes drove birds with desirable feathers, such as the ʻōʻō and mamo, to extinction, although the ʻiʻiwi managed to survive despite its popularity.

 The Maori of New Zealand used featherwork to construct cloaks for clothing and to decorate kete (bags) and weapons.